lowrycode/table-tennis-league/README.md

 If you don't already have an account then you'll need to create one.
 Heroku have stopped offering their free tier service so you will also be required to enter your bank details and choose a payment plan.

-The website also requires 2-factor authentication (e.g. using an authenticator app on your smartphone).
+The website also requires two-factor authentication (e.g. using an authenticator app on your smartphone).

 ## 3. Create app